 GeneCards Summary for PTPRA Gene

 PTPRA (Protein Tyrosine Phosphatase Receptor Type A) is a Protein Coding gene.
-Diseases associated with PTPRA include Common Peroneal Nerve Lesion.
-Among its related pathways are RET signaling and Signaling by GPCR.
+Diseases associated with PTPRA include Common Peroneal Nerve Lesion and Noonan Syndrome With Multiple Lentigines.
+Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
 Gene Ontology (GO) annotations related to this gene include phosphatase activity and transmembrane receptor protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRE.

 UniProtKB/Swiss-Prot Summary for PTPRA Gene

 Tyrosine protein phosphatase which is involved in integrin-mediated focal adhesion formation (By similarity).
 Following integrin engagement, specifically recruits BCAR3, BCAR1 and CRK to focal adhesions thereby promoting SRC-mediated phosphorylation of BRAC1 and the subsequent activation of PAK and small GTPase RAC1 and CDC42 (By similarity).